Nocrex/demo-analysis/README.md

 ### Getting started

+If you have a demo file you want to scan with the included algorithms, you have two options:

+#### CLI (default)

-After setting up your Rust developer environment, check the program executes correctly with the command `cargo run --release -- -i "path/to/demo.dem"`.
-The --release flag dramatically speeds up the program (~2x), so its use is recommended even during development.
+After setting up your Rust developer environment, check the program executes correctly with the command `cargo run -- -i "path/to/demo.dem"`.
+You can also add the `--release` flag after `cargo run` to dramatically speed up the program (~2x), however this enables some safeguards that prevents panics from certain invalid states (e.g. u32 underflows), so it's only recommended for production use.

 Example output:
 ```Map: pl_borneo